rohany/rohany.github.io/src/content/blog/legate-blog.md

-While I've mostly touched on scientific use-cases of cuNumeric so far, we are also working with users of cuNumeric who are applying it to large data analysis workloads. cuNumeric supports a large subset of NumPy and has a unique set of features, which is (to my knowledge) not offered by any other competing drop-in NumPy replacement. cuNumeric is an officially supported NVIDIA product, and I encourage you to give it a try!
+While I've mostly touched on scientific use-cases of cuNumeric so far, we are also working with users of cuNumeric who are applying it to large data analysis workloads. cuNumeric supports a large subset of NumPy and has a unique set of features, which is (to my knowledge) not offered by any other competing NumPy replacement. cuNumeric is an NVIDIA supported product with a beta release tag, and I encourage you to give it a try!
 For readers interested in more details about cuNumeric, please check out the [SC 2019 publication](https://lightsighter.org/pdfs/legate-preprint.pdf).

 ## Legate Sparse

-Similarly to cuNumeric, [Legate Sparse](https://github.com/nv-legate/legate.sparse) is a drop-in replacement for SciPy Sparse that scales Python programs operating on sparse matrices to clusters of GPUs.
+Similarly to cuNumeric, [Legate Sparse](https://github.com/nv-legate/legate.sparse) is an aspiring drop-in replacement for SciPy Sparse that scales Python programs operating on sparse matrices to clusters of GPUs.
 There are a number of libraries that offer distributed sparse linear algebra ([PETSc](https://petsc.org/release/), [Trilinos](https://trilinos.github.io/)), so just providing